Permafrost/TundraTN/README.md

 // 'example' containing a String list named 'item' with it's first value set accordingly. tundra.tn:process(bizdoc, $service, $catch, $finally, $pipeline, $part, $encoding);

+// Reprocesses the given document in Trading Networks by rematching it against the
+// processing rule base and executing the first processing rule that matches. tundra.tn:reroute(bizdoc);

 // One-to-many conversion of an XML or flat file Trading Networks document (bizdoc) to another format.
 // Calls the given splitting service, passing the parsed content as an input, and routing the split
 // content back to Trading Networks as new documents automatically.